pvano23/pjvanove_sidequest_W5/README.md

 ## Description

-Take a seat and enjoy moments of escapism through a Star-Filled Night, work your way through this experience as you go through thethe night you will unveil objects in the sky.
+Take a seat and enjoy moments of escapism through a Star-Filled Night, work your way through this experience as you go through the night you will unveil objects in the sky.
 ---

 ---